 “DevOps tools” is an umbrella term that includes all the platforms, tools, servers, and other applications used in a relatively new software development life cycle (SLDC) model called DevOps.
 The DevOps methodology is a set of practices that combines the development and operations phases of the life cycle and manages them as one integrated workflow.

 DevOps tools encompass the entire software development lifecycle from code reviews and version control to deployment and monitoring.
 The main goals of DevOps are to make frequent software releases possible, automate as many tasks and processes as possible, and improve the speed of development and scalability.
-The final, crucial component of your DevOps stack is an error monitoring solution like Raygun to give you full visibility and control over the quality of your code in action.
+DevOps tools and practices are relevant right from the earliest parts of the development stage to the final, critical addition of an error monitoring solution like Raygun to give you full visibility and control over the quality of your code in action.

-Depending on your business needs, you’ll most likely need more than one DevOps tool that will communicate with each other using integrations, extensions, automations, APIs, or other means.
+Depending on your business needs, you’ll most likely require a range of DevOps tools that will communicate with each other using integrations, extensions, automations, APIs, or other means.

 We’ll start with the development stage of the DevOps cycle, then look at the operations stage.

-It’s important to note that there can be overlaps between the functionality of these DevOps tools — sometimes you can perform the same action with different types of tools, and you can use them in several competing combinations in your DevOps stack.
+While we’ve put these into broad categories, it’s important to note that there can be overlaps between the functionality of these DevOps tools — sometimes you can perform the same action with different types of tools, and you can use them in several distinct combinations in your DevOps stack.